 You should know that, even if you feel like punishing or spouse in the early stages of a divorce, retribution, and impulses toward revenge make anyone feel better in the end.
 In other words, avoiding placing the blame on your spouse actually can help you to cope better in the long run in addition to making it easier to work with your spouse through the divorce process.

 Even if your spouse cheated or engaged in other problematic behaviors, getting a divorce is often the best time to consider your own mistakes and to learn from them, as well.
 When you are angry at your spouse, thinking about your own limitations can feel defeating or even impossible.
 Yet considering how, for example, you might have been more open to compromise or more open to communication can help you in your next relationship and can help to keep relations friendly with your soon-to-be-ex.

 Even if you want to try to hurt your spouse emotionally, in order to have a friendly divorce, it is important to work toward fairness—and not revenge—in your divorce settlement.
 If you know a specific marital asset has meaning to your spouse, you might consider offering it to your spouse so that you can have another asset of particular value to you.

 Your divorce attorney can discuss your options for working collaboratively with your spouse or, at the very least, avoiding a particularly contentious divorce.
 A divorce attorney in Chicago can speak with you today.
-Contact the Arami Law Office for more information.
+Contact Arami Law for more information.